davidh83110/davidblog2016/_posts/2018-12-01-mongodb-introduction-upgrade.md

 ![Alt text](https://www.simplilearn.com/ice9/free_resources_article_thumb/Replica-Sets-Members.JPG)

-`Primary`: The controller of a Shard, receive all requests to a database when writing and reading, it is the only one can be read and write node in a normal situation.
+`Primary`: The controller of a Shard cluster, receive all requests to a database when writing and reading, it is the only one can be read and write node in a normal situation.
 Also has the responsibility to store data into a database.

 `Secondary`: Normally secondary doesn't allow to receive any request, the only job is to replicate primary's data to store in another place.
 And can be promoted to a primary node when the original primary is down in unexpected or necessary.
+Aka Backup.

 `Arbiter`: The main function is to allocate primary and secondary nodes, it will use "vote" to decide which secondary will be promoted to primary when needed.
 Arbiter won't store any data inside.